cedricbahirwe/reactors/README.md

-# reactors
+# Reactors
-A container for react ideas
+### A container for ReactJS Learning Links and Resources
 # React Tutorials

 - The course can be found at: https://www.newline.co/fullstack-react/30-days-of-react/